Hovercross/fmpxml-to-json/Readme.md

 `./fmpxml-to-json -input sample.xml -output sample.json`

+In the vast majority of cases, applications wanting to ingest Filemaker data from the JSON form will look at the *records* field of the JSON output.
+This is in a "normal" format that most applications will be expecting - an array of dictionaries, where each dictionary is a row from the original file.

+## Limitations

+- Currently, the entire XML file needs to get read into memory before parsing and transforming the data.
+If very large files are being manipulated, the memory requirements of the binary will be proportionally large.

 ## Building

 There is only one dependency currently, and it is only used for testing.
 To build the application, after installing Go, run `go build -o ./fmpxml-to-json cmd/convert/main.go`